A hunger cliff is hitting.

-Soon, millions of people who rely on support from the Supplemental Nutrition Assistance Program (SNAP) will see their benefits drop – in many cases, dramatically.
+Millions of people who rely on support from the Supplemental Nutrition Assistance Program (SNAP) have seen their benefits drop – in many cases, dramatically.

 During the COVID-19 pandemic, Congress increased SNAP benefits through Emergency Allotments (EAs) to help mitigate America’s deepening hunger crisis, but these temporary boosts are ending.

-As of March 1, 2023, all SNAP recipients will suffer cuts to their benefits each month.
+On March 1, 2023, all SNAP recipients have suffered cuts to their benefits each month.

-Combined with soaring food prices and skyrocketing heating, transportation, and housing costs, our nation will face a hunger cliff.
-The average SNAP benefits will fall to a meager $6 a person a day.
+Combined with soaring food prices and skyrocketing heating, transportation, and housing costs, our nation is facing a hunger cliff.
+The average SNAP benefits have fallen to a meager $6 a person a day.

-The steepest cliff will be for older adults at the minimum benefit level who will have their monthly SNAP benefits fall from $281 to $23.
-In addition, on May 11, 2023, the COVID-19 federal public health emergency (PHE) will end.
-This will have a negative effect on Able Adults Without Dependents (ABAWDs) and college students.
+The steepest cliff has been for older adults at the minimum benefit level who saw their monthly SNAP benefits fall from $281 to $23.
+In addition, on May 11, 2023, the COVID-19 federal public health emergency (PHE) ended.
+The PHE unwinding of temporary changes to programs will have ramifications on some SNAP enrollment procedures and eligibility rules for college students and unemployed and underemployed adults.

 Further resources on the PHE are below.